Cvellle/Flower-Spot-App/README.md

 ## Unzip and open

-Unzip the folder, than type in the folder where is the project:
+Unzip the folder, than type in the terminal, in the directory where is the project folder:

 ```
 cd Flower-Spot-App